Hyperimmunoglobulin D syndrome: Management

 COURSE AND PROGNOSIS

-In general, patients with HIDS have a normal lifespan and rarely suffer any serious physical complications of the disease, with the one uncommon exception of amyloidosis .
+In general, patients with HIDS have a normal lifespan and rarely suffer any serious physical complications of the disease, with the one uncommon exception of AA amyloidosis [1,2].
 However, the attacks may have a significant negative impact on quality of life (QoL), particularly if the episodes are more frequent and severe .
 Social functioning, general health perception, vitality, autonomy, and social development were the QoL areas most impacted in one study.
 The periodic fever attacks are usually lifelong, although the frequency of attacks appears to decrease with age, and there are a few case reports of patients going into remission after therapy.
+(See "Pathogenesis of AA amyloidosis" and "Causes and diagnosis of AA amyloidosis and relation to rheumatic diseases" and "Treatment of AA (secondary) amyloidosis".)

 GOALS OF MANAGEMENT

 Alleviate symptoms — Symptomatic treatment of the fever and associated symptoms is one of the main focuses of management since the disease primarily affects QoL and rarely leads to severe physical complications.
-Preventive treatments are reserved for patients who do not respond to symptomatic therapy.
-(See 'Symptomatic treatment' below and 'Preventive treatment' below.)
+(See 'Symptomatic treatment' below.)

 - Neven B, Valayannopoulos V, Quartier P, et al. Allogeneic bone marrow transplantation in mevalonic aciduria.
 N Engl J Med 2007; 356:2700.